tuskbuddy/site/exampleSite/content/thai-basil-chicken-bowl.md

 type = "post"

 +++
+This recipe is a stir-fry classic.
+It sounds, smells, and tastes like good stir-fry, and is more robust than something you'd find at most Chinese restaurants or make from bottles with pre-made sauce.
+I haven't been able to make it with fresh Thai basil yet, but it's plenty delicious with Italian basil or dried basil.

 #### Where's this recipe from?

 [RealSimpleGood](https://realsimplegood.com/thai-basil-chicken-bowls/ "Real.
 Comfortable.
 Jeans."), which is a recipe-lifestyle site for those on paleo, Whole30, or keto diets.
 Recipes from those diets tend to cater better to what I can eat than traditional recipes, so I've used their ideas as inspiration for some of my own.

-#### What's to like about this recipe?

-It's a stir-fry classic.
-It sounds, smells, and tastes like good stir-fry, and is more robust than something you'd find at most Chinese restaurants or make from bottles with pre-made sauce.
-I haven't been able to make it with fresh Thai basil yet, but it's plenty delicious with Italian basil or dried basil.

 #### Anything to know before making it?